tamus-cyber/cyber.tamus.edu/docs/catalog/required-controls.md

 :::note

-Shaded box denotes a new requirement since the last release.
+Yellow shaded box denotes a new requirement since the last release.

 :::